lupyuen/lupyuen.github.io/src/dsi.md

     (Pic above)

+_Is there a specific sequence of steps for calling the Display Serial Interface, Display Engine and Timing Controller?_

+To render graphics on PinePhone's LCD Display, our Display Driver needs to follow these steps...

+TODO

-Which shall be explained in the next article!
+We'll explain all these in the next article!

 -   [__"Rendering PinePhone's Display (DE and TCON0)"__](https://lupyuen.github.io/articles/de)